Answers to some common questions

 Why isn't honey suitable for vegans?

 Bees produce honey for themselves, not for humans.
 They are often harmed in the honey gathering process.
 There are plenty of ways to protect insect populations, support crop pollination, conserve the environment and sweeten our food without farming bees or buying honey, propolis, beeswax or royal jelly.
 To replace honey in your diet try golden or maple syrup, date syrup, agave nectar or even dried fruits.
+More information can be found here.

 Are alcoholic drinks vegan?